-NHS Choices - Is sugar the cause of our obesity epidemic?
+NHS website - Is sugar the cause of our obesity epidemic?

 Sugar hit the headlines last week when the Daily Mail and The Independent led with the quote “Sugar is the new tobacco”.
 Many news outlets focused on a reported link between high sugar consumption and the rise in obesity and diabetes.